 Stickers on business stationery

 I very rarely send anything out now but on the rare occasion that I do, I always pop a sticker onto the envelope.
 It gives a nice finishing touch and the recipient knows exactly who it’s from.
 I’ve also used it on CD boxes and on proofs for clients.

-Rather than printing hundreds of compliments slips that you’ll rarely use, buy some thick, luxury notepaper and put a sticker on the top.
+Rather than printing hundreds of compliments slips that you’ll rarely use, buy some thick, luxury notepaper (or in your business colours) and put a sticker on the top.

 Brand your products with stickers

 Car manufacturers have been doing this for years, putting a sticker in the back window of every sold car.
 How could this work for your business?